Azure-Samples/aistudio-python-langchain-sample/README.md

 # Azure AI Studio: LangChain Quickstart Sample

 This project use the AI Search service to create a vector store for a custom department store data.
-We will be using Azure Open AI's text-embedding-ada-002 deployment for embedding the data in vectors.
+We will be using Azure OpenAI's text-embedding-ada-002 deployment for embedding the data in vectors.
 The vector representation of your data is stored in [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) (formerly known as "Azure Cognitive Search").
-To enable the user to ask questions our data in a conversational format, we'll using Langchain to connect our prompt template with our Azure Open AI LLM.
+To enable the user to ask questions our data in a conversational format, we'll using Langchain to connect our prompt template with our Azure OpenAI LLM.

 ![](img/rag-pattern.png)